Andy4495/Sensor-Repeater/README.md

 Sensor Repeater
 ===============

-This is an Energia sketch for a wireless repeater station to improve signal quality on a remote sensor.
+This is an Energia sketch for a wireless repeater station running on an MSP430 controller to improve reception from a remote wireless sensor.

 This sketch uses a TI CC110L BoosterPack to listen for packets from an [outdoor weather sensor][1].
-Since the sensor is outdoors and the [receiver hub][2] is indoors, the signal is often weak or garbled when it is received by the hub.
+Since the sensor is outdoors and the [receiver hub][2] is indoors, the signal from the weather sensor is often weak or garbled when it is received by the hub.
 So I created this repeater station and installed it about halfway between the weather sensor and the receiver hub.

 The weather sensor transmits on a channel that is monitored by the repeater hub, and the repeater station then re-transmits the packet on the channel that the receiver hub is listening.